-If you are consuming collagen for the very first time, we recommend you to start with the smallest possible dose.
-This is because consuming too much collagen can cause gas and bloat, and it can also give you constipation.
-So start small and always ask the doctor before taking in any supplement.
+If you are consuming collagen for the first time, we recommend starting with the smallest dose possible.
+Too much collagen can cause bloating and constipation as well as gas.
+Start small and always consult your doctor before taking any supplements.

 Does Collagen Increase bowel movements?

 Collagen relieves constipation.
-Since it is a hydrophilic molecule, it attracts water and acidic molecules.
-This is what makes food move through your GI tract more smoothly and easily, making easy and smooth bowel movements.
-Consuming too much collagen, however, can cause constipation.
-So beware of your doses.
+As a hydrophilic molecule, it attracts water and acidic molecules.
+It allows food to move more smoothly and easily through your GI tract, resulting in easy and smooth bowel movements.
+Constipation, however, can result from excessive collagen consumption.
+Make sure you aren’t overdosing.